cadence-day/docs/docs/features/note-taking.md

 - **Remember context**: What happened during an activity?
 - **Capture feelings**: How did you feel?
 - **Track insights**: What did you learn?
-- **Feed Sage AI**: Give your AI companion more context for better insights

 Notes transform simple time tracking into a rich journal of your life.